Ranu Mukherjee (art patron): Legacy and contributions

 Lady Ranu with the then governor Dharma Vira, and Chief Minister Siddharth Ray.

 Lady Ranu Mukherjee founded the Academy of Fine Arts in Kolkata in 1933; construction of the present building began around 1952.
 She contributed paintings and artworks from her family collection, which she had inherited, to the Academy.
 The collection Rabindra Gallery included her photographs from the time at Shantiniketan and manuscripts of Tagore's poems Bhanusingha Thakurer Padabali.
-In this initiative, she was supported by the then Chief Minister of Bengal, Dr. Bidhan Chandra Roy, and her husband, Sir Birendranath Mukherjee.
+In this initiative, she was supported by the then chief minister of Bengal, Bidhan Chandra Roy, and her husband, Sir Birendranath Mukherjee.
 The Academy developed into an institution for arts and culture.
 She remained the President of the Academy until 1997.
 She also maintained connections with prominent institutions such as Lalit Kala Academy, Indian Museum in Kolkata, Calcutta University, Banaras Hindu University, Asiatic Society, and Rabindra Bharati University.

 Death

 Ranu Mukherjee died on 15 March 2000.